QA Investigation Results

 Observations:

-Based on record review and staff interview, it was determined that the facility failed to ensure a medication used to control inappropriate behavior was monitored closely for desired responses.
-This was noted for one of the two individuals in the facility who received psychotropic medications for behavioral control (Individual #1).
+Based on documentation review and staff interview, it was determined that the facility failed to ensure evacuation drills were conducted at least quarterly per shift of personnel.
+This was noted for the third shift of personnel.
 The findings included:

 Plan of Correction: